eputkonen/Bookmarklets/README.md

 - Search highlighted name or ID on Twitter.

 tagONstackoverflow.js
-- Search highlighted technology for tags in StackOverflow.
+- Search typed in or highlighted technology for tags in StackOverflow.